johnwyles/docker-compose-media-center/README.md

 - `WATCHTOWER_POLL_INTERVAL`: Interval for Watchtower to check for new container images (e.g. 21600 ("6 hours"))
 - `WIREGUARD_PRIVATE_KEY`: Gluetun wireguard private key setting (Author note: I do regret if you have to go through setting this arduous process...
 Details here (for NordVPN at least): [Getting NordVPN WireGuard details](https://gist.github.com/bluewalk/7b3db071c488c82c604baf76a42eaad3)

+## TODO

+  Now personal notes to myself on some of that which remains:

+- HUGE: Add instructions for wiring everything together (with pictures?).
+- Add `ports` and whatever else from `docker-compose-*.yaml` files to be passed as ENV variables.
+- Add instructions for Gluetun containers to replace those found below.

 ## TODO: CHANGE THIS TO GLUETUN INSTUCTIONS - Transmission OpenVPN Setup

 Even if you are not using Transmission for your torrent download client (I